 Personally, I think a whole fish, beautifully prepared and surrounded by fresh herbs and a fragrant sauce, makes for a striking presentation.
 Years ago, one of our favorite places to dine was Five Feet in Laguna Beach – and their signature whole catfish was the main reason.

 On this day, I decided to grill the fish rather than steam it – mainly because I didn’t have a pan large enough, but also because grilling ensures that your whole house won’t smell like fish!
 A grill basket comes in handy, but isn’t necessary – before grilling use a paper towel, or your hands, to spread oil on the fish to prevent it from sticking.

-1 bunch of green onions, washed and sliced into 1½ pieces
+- 1 bunch green onions, washed and sliced into 1-1/2 inch pieces

 Heat the grill to medium-high.

 Oil the outside of the fish with sesame oil and stuff fresh cilantro and sliced lime inside the fish cavity.
 Other herbs and lemon can easily be substituted.

 Place the fish on a rimless cookie sheet and slide onto the grill.
 Grill with lid closed for 6-8 minutes, depending on thickness.